 You're probably more interested in keeping up with your grand-kids, or improving your golf game, than thinking about health insurance.
 Save your time for the things that matter.
 It helps to choose a plan with a customized, easy-to-use online website and mobile app, so you can manage your health wherever you are.
 Get health information, find in-network providers, pay your health insurance premiums, view your health care claims, and print temporary ID cards.

 And when you have a health concern on your mind, you want answers.
 It helps to have a health information line to call.
-Talk to a nurse 24/7 to get information and help finding answers to your health-related questions.
+Talk to a clinician 24/7 to get information and help finding answers to your health-related questions.

 How can Cigna help?